conal/agda-machines/readme.md

-This Agda project plays with composable Mealy machines with compositional/functorial semantics.
+This Agda project plays with composable Mealy machines with compositional/functorial semantics to generate computational hardware.

-The module `VecFun` is a semantic model, and `Mealy` is an operational model with a semantic function mapping to meanings in `VecFun`.
-That semantic function is shown to be a cartesian functor.
+"`make compile`" to compile the test program.
+"`make figures`" to generate circuit diagrams in the `figures` subdirectory.

 ## To do

-*   Semantics (interpreter) for netlists.
-    Category instance and cartesian functor proof.
+*   Add category classes to remove the need for many module prefixes and to share definitions of derived categorical operations.
 *   Try using agda-categories.